 - Embrace the weather: harness the wind by erecting a small wind turbine that charges up a battery bank.
-Use the stored energy to run heated water into a greenhouse or recharge portable devices
+Use the stored energy to run rainwater barrel pumps, run ventilation fans in a greenhouse or recharge portable devices.

-Warning: during a lightening storm it’s not a good idea to go out into your garden.
+Warning: during a lightning storm it’s not a good idea to go out into your garden.
 Stay indoors until the storm is over.

 - Make sure any sensitive electronics you are using in the garden are protected from lightening strikes.
 Irrigation timers and greenhouse controllers should be kept indoors or a sheltered location where possible.

 - Keep trees trimmed as lightning can knock off dead or half-broken branches and cause damage

 - Embrace the weather: lightening can actually cause nitrogen molecules in the air to cling to the oxygen molecules, which forms nitrogen oxides.
 The nitrogen oxides fall to the ground either by themselves or in raindrops and these are used by your plants to grow greener and healthier.
 Learn more in this helpful article: Does lightning add nitrogen to the soil?